The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 Consumer Cellular GrandPadOverview:Overview

 Tablets like the GrandPad offer larger screens for reading, watching videos, playing games, and video chatting with family and friends.
-A bigger screen makes it easier to text and see everything, especially for those with vision loss.
+A bigger screen makes it easier to text and see everything, especially for people with vision loss.

 Quick Tip: Check out our 2024 Consumer Cellular review to learn more about our hands-on experience with this carrier.